For my child who drives to pick up their siblings because I can’t drive.

 For my child who knows exactly why I ask for their elbow if I need it.

-For my child who offers to place my Amazon order because they can do it in half the time.
+For my child who offers to place any online order for me because they can do it in half the time.

 For my child who becomes my tech support for every device I’m learning to use.